789sdf987s/AnimeSoftware/README.md

 You can always update offsets through hazedumper.

 I recommend using this hack in conjunction with some kind of internal hack that can change names (via namestealer or fakevote), because they remove the cooldown and the message about the nickname change.
+Don't use FakeFF without namechanger exploit.

 ### Features
-- BlockBot. (include runboost bot from old version)
+- BlockBot. (include runboost bot from old version. [showcase1](https://www.youtube.com/watch?v=mLDMrwj9PPE "showcase1") [showcase2](https://www.youtube.com/watch?v=ODWALQlLVbY "showcase2"))
 - Door spammer.
 - ClientCMD class.
 - BHop